soupi/learn-haskell-blog-generator/src/03-html/01-html_content.md

 Indentation in Haskell can be a bit tricky, but in general: code that is supposed to be part of some expression should be indented further than the beginning of that expression.

-We know the two definitions are separate because the second one is not indented further than the first one.
+We know two definitions are separate because the second one is not indented further than the first one.

 ### Indentation tips